threefoldfoundation/threefold_data/content/blog/threefolds_game_changing_infrastructure_is_ready_part_one/threefolds_game_changing_infrastructure_is_ready_part_one.md

 <br/>

 Over the past months, the team evolved the Grid through version 3.6.1 and upgraded it to mainnet in July after receiving 100% community approval.
 This [release](https://forum.threefold.io/t/tfgrid-product-updates-july-2022-tfgrid-v3-6-1-highlights-and-more/3206/2?u=hannahcordes) introduces more stability to the TF Grid and includes various upgrades and new features like the ThreeFold Connect App, the new unified dashboard for a simpler user experience, and more.
-Huge progress was also made in terms of the DAO functionality that went live on TF Chain, with the first TF Chain (L1) DAO proposal was voted on and approved in August.
+Big progress was also made in terms of the DAO functionality that went live on TF Chain, with the first TF Chain (L1) DAO proposal was voted on and approved in August.

 <br/>

 And with each new Grid release, we’re getting one step closer to solidifying the foundation of the Internet of Internets.
-Currently, the team is working towards completing [Grid V3.7.0](https://forum.threefold.io/t/threefold-product-updates-august-2022/3272?u=hannahcordes) which includes some significant updates, improvements and new features like FreeFlow Twin, a new Node Pilot, new deployment features and [a lot more](https://forum.threefold.io/t/threefold-product-updates-august-2022/3272?u=hannahcordes).
+Currently, the team is working towards completing [Grid version 3.7.0](https://forum.threefold.io/t/threefold-product-updates-august-2022/3272?u=hannahcordes) which includes some significant updates, improvements and new features like FreeFlow Twin, a new Node Pilot, new deployment features and [a lot more](https://forum.threefold.io/t/threefold-product-updates-august-2022/3272?u=hannahcordes).
 The team continues to do incredible work to further develop and advance the Grid as well as to support utilization and adoption by offering tools and applications that are user-friendly, secure, efficient and scalable.
 A massive thank you to our incredible tech team and the community of Grid testers!

 ### Next up: our cloud solution

 So, the ThreeFold Grid has been evolved, advanced and expanded quite a bit, hasn’t it?
 About time to take a closer look at our cloud solution and everything enabled by the technology and tooling built on top.
-A little warning though: part two of our series on ThreeFold’s game-changing Internet infrastructure is for the more tech-savvy crowd.
+As a heads up, part two of our series on ThreeFold’s game-changing Internet infrastructure is for the more tech-savvy crowd.
 If you don’t consider yourself “a tech person” you might prefer to jump to part three on weblets and end-user experiences right away.

 <br/>